thisdot/tech-community-slacks/README.md

 ## USA:

+### New England

+Where the morning can start with 80°F, rain 10" at noon, and everybody drinks Dunkin’.
+The home for Harvard, MIT, Yale, Brown, and the W3C has a blossoming tech comunity:

+* [Boston Javascript](https://bostonjavascript.slack.com/) - Invites at https://bostonjs.herokuapp.com/ (co hosted by http://bostonjs.com/)

 ### Mid-Atlantic

 If you live in Delaware, Maryland, New Jersey, New York, Pennsylvania or Washington D.C., it is worth taking a look at these channels: